 This resume will be used not only to apply for job positions and internships later on but also to remind you of what you still need to work on.
-There are perfectly good jobs for college students like professional college essay writers out there that also accept graduates so you should consider working on something for a couple of months while you are still trying to figure things out.
+There are perfectly good jobs for college students like professional essay writers on Supreme Dissertations out there that also accept graduates so you should consider working on something for a couple of months while you are still trying to figure things out.
 Remember to regularly update your resume with new information so that you are always prepared for potential openings and applications.

 Consider internship opportunities

 Internships are not exclusive to college students and graduates should definitely consider applying for them.
 They can not only give you the necessary real-world skills in your niche but also give you the much-needed references that can help you land a job down the line.
 Internships are paid opportunities that allow you to actually apply the things you learned in college while forgetting those that were less important for actual work.